PurvaChiniya/term_project-/README.md

-This repository is for my term project for the course Machine Learning EEN- , at IIT Roorkee.
+This repository is for my term project for the course Machine Learning EEN-680 , at IIT Roorkee.
 I have explored Q Learning and Reinforcement Learning to find the optimal policy in Grid Search Problem .
 Using the knowledge acquired in the class I am going to show Q learning in both deterministic and non deterministic case.